After work drinks. Something I’m just getting back into after a what feels like a long stint of not drinking much. I can tell you, I’m loving it.

-The snack menu which accompanies the Q Aperitivo cocktails, was created by Executive Head Chef Piero Leone, and features five options.
-Limited on the veggie and vegan choices, yet great for the meat and fish eaters, the options include the likes of arancini, calamari and smoked beef carpaccio.
+The snack menu which accompanies the Q Aperitivo cocktails features five options.
+Created by Executive Head Chef Piero Leone, it is limited on the veggie and vegan choices, yet great for the meat and fish eaters.
+Options included the likes of arancini, calamari and smoked beef carpaccio.

 The Arancini Di Riso, Bottarga, Acciughe mayo was slightly tangy yet subtle in flavour.
 Tomato arancini, anchovies mayo, espelette chilly, grated bottarga, the portions were large, and each perfectly formed bite was deliciously creamy inside.

-The Tapenade Di Olive Taggiasche e Pane Carasau, a Black Ligurian olives tapenade with crispy carasau bread made one perfect appetiser for enjoying over drinks.
-The tapenade was fresh, rich and oily and the super thin, crisp slices of carasau bread, a lot like crackers, were great for dipping.
+The Tapenade Di Olive Taggiasche e Pane Carasau, made one perfect appetiser for enjoying over drinks.
+The Black Ligurian olives tapenade, was fresh, rich and oily.
+The crispy carasau bread, was super thin, a lot like crackers, and were great for dipping.
 I was surprised to see some of the carasau bread was black too!
 I would definitely order this next time!

 It was a shame we only had time to test out just under half of the menu – we did order another cocktail but unfortunately the three ladies beside us, who were there to try the menu too, snapped them up, and pretended they didn’t realise even though there were more of them, and the drinks weren’t what they ordered.
 Such a shame as these are the kind of people who give us bloggers a bad name.
 Oh Well, luckily from the ones we tried, and the reactions around us, we think we still managed to get a good picture.